BiCU-CCRI/Best_practices/coding_and_review/code_review.md

 - It is best to put even general comments as *code comments* because this is the only way how one can react to the comments, track them and resolve them
 - Some more info [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request), [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request) and [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/approving-a-pull-request-with-required-reviews).

+##### General comments on PR vs. comments on code

+Commenting on the PR in different tabs triggers different actions.
+Comments in the `Conversation` tab are considered general comments and do not require the reviewer's resolution.
+It is not possible to add an answer to these comments directly (only as another general comment).
+Comments to the `Files changed` tab must be resolved before the PR merge.
+These comments allow the developer (or anybody else) to add a direct reply.
+Comments in the `Review changes` (as part of the submitted review) are considered in the same way as in the `Conversation` tab and don't require resolving

+To summarize:

+- `Conversation` tab: General PR comments (no action required)
+- `Files changed` tab: Comments and suggestions to code that always trigger or require an action
+- `Files changed` tab -> `Review changes` -> `Comment` is similar to a general PR comment
+- `Files changed` tab -> `Review changes` -> `Approve` is similar to a general PR comment

 #### 9. Implement/discuss the PR comments

 - Same as in point no. 8 - reacting on comments and/or suggestions can be either done on GitHub, Teams, or in person and the same rules apply here as well